BWV-147/master-alterego/README.md

 - try set screenshotOrientation to portrait or landscapeLeft/Right...

 **Xcode certification**
-- test failed because of security: trust profile in Settings-General-Profiles
+- test failed because of security: trust profile in Settings-General-Profiles (network connection needed)
-- signing certificate will be expired in 6 days for free developer account's, restart Xcode and signing again to refresh
+- signing certificate will be expired in 6 days for free developer account, restart Xcode and signing again to refresh
 - access security of keychains for new generated certificate